kaydeeloka/MoodBuddy-Emotion-Detections-Using-FER2013-and-EEG-Sensor-With-AI-Assistance/README.md

 4. **MySQL Database:**
     - Start MySQL and ensure the `mood_db` database exists.
     - Run the provided SQL scripts to create the necessary tables.
+    - You can run and use the mood_db.sql inside api/db, There is also db example for you to test your database.

 ---